bbatsov/batsov.com/about.md

 The source code of the site is freely available at [GitHub](https://github.com/bbatsov/think.batsov.com).

+## Disclaimer

+This is my personal site and it expresses my own personal opinions and nothing else.
+Shocker, right?

 [^1]: Божидар in Bulgarian.
 I know, I know - that's both pretty hard to read and to pronounce.
 My friends call me Bug and so can you.
 [^2]: Especially Lisps!
 And Unix-like operating systems!
 And Emacs!
 And video games!
 [^3]: But at least I'm honest with myself.